 Conclusion

 Once you understand the tone and context, you’ll never misread it again.
+Fold meaning slang relationship is seen here.

 1. What does “he folded” mean in slang?